ChanwooBrianKim/PatientZero-post-apocalypse-trade-hub/README.md

     ```

 2. **Set Up Environment Variables**
-- Create a .env file in the root directory and add:
+- Create a .env file in the backend root directory and add:

     ```bash
     SECRET_KEY=your_secret_key